-We however recognize that storing process-affected water is not a sustainable long-term practice.
+We recognize that storing process-affected water is not a sustainable long-term practice.
 To expedite landscape restoration activities and improve overall environmental stewardship, the hydrology of the reclaimed landscape must be integrated within the surrounding environment.
 To address these goals, Syncrude collaborates through COSIA and with academic institutions to research and develop appropriate water treatment technologies.
-At our site, two large-scale projects are currently underway – the Base Mine Lake water-capped tailings technology demonstration and the Water Release Demonstration project (see below).
+At our site, two large-scale projects are currently underway – the Base Mine Lake water-capped tailings technology demonstration and the Water Release Demonstration project.

 Water release demonstration project

-Syncrude’s Research department has been successfully conducting research on tailings water treatment using petroleum coke, a byproduct of our upgrading process.
+Syncrude’s Research and Development team has been successfully conducting research on tailings water treatment using petroleum coke, a byproduct of our upgrading process.
 The treatment is similar to using a home water filter.
 The coke, which is almost pure carbon, acts as a filter to remove contaminants in the water such as naphthenic acids.
-Field programs completed to date shows the treated water will support aquatic life and can be released in a manner to ensure protection of downstream uses.
+Field programs completed to date show the treated water will support aquatic life and can be released in a manner to ensure protection of downstream uses.

 A large pilot-scale plant at the Mildred Lake Settling Basin is further assessing the technology, and will provide engineering design and operational information necessary for potential commercial-scale implementation.
 With input from government, industry and Indigenous communities, a comprehensive monitoring and testing plan has been developed to evaluate the water quality throughout the treatment process.
 Academic institutions are also being engaged to advance knowledge and ensure results are transparent and publicly available in peer-reviewed scientific literature.

-In addition, both the federal and provincial governments have started the process to ensure a regulatory framework is in place to enable the safe release of treated oil sands mine water.
-We anticipate releases will be managed consistent with those approved from other industries in Alberta and Canada.
+In addition, the federal government has started the process to ensure a regulatory framework is in place to enable the safe release of treated oil sands mine water.
+Releases will be managed consistent with those approved from other industries in Alberta and Canada.

 Regional water monitoring